 - For non-crystalline candies (i.e. taffies, caramels and brittles), hold the saucepan within an inch or so of the cooling pan when pouring.
 Never scrape the last of the syrup.

-For more information on high altitude cooking, the downloadable CSU Extension High Altitude Food Preparation Guide is available at: http://extension.colostate.edu/topic-areas/nutrition-food-safety-health/high-altitude-food-preparation-p41/.
+For more information on high elevation cooking, the downloadable CSU Extension High Altitude Food Preparation Guide is available at: http://extension.colostate.edu/topic-areas/nutrition-food-safety-health/high-altitude-food-preparation-p41/.